yselvav/chefAI/README.md

 This mod adds the Player2 interface to [AltoClef](https://github.com/MiranCZ/altoclef) and [Baritone](https://github.com/cabaletta/baritone).

 The Player2 App provides free STT, TTS, and LLM functions.
 Make sure the Player2 App is running while using this mod.

-For AltoClef, take a look at this [Guide from the wiki](https://github.com/MiranCZ/altoclef/wiki/1:-Documentation:-Big-Picture) or this [Video explanation](https://youtu.be/q5OmcinQ2ck?t=387)

 ---